National Coffee Day: Where to get free or discounted coffee on Sept. 29

 (NEXSTAR) – Wake up and smell the (heavily discounted) coffee.

-Coffee chains including Caribou, Dunkin’ and Dutch Bros. are once again celebrating National Coffee Day by offering free and discounted coffee — or other perks and promotions — to customers in need of a pick-me-up on Sept.
+Coffee chains including Tim Hortons, Dunkin’ and even Stewart’s are once again celebrating National Coffee Day by offering free and discounted coffee — or other perks and promotions — to customers in need of a pick-me-up on Sept.
 29.

 After all, Americans just can’t get enough of the stuff.
 Coffee consumption in the U.S. has only increased in recent years, with 66% of Americans describing themselves as daily coffee drinkers — a two-decade high, according to a March 2022 report from the National Coffee Association.